microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 ## Abstract

-For a long time, we've been researching adding support to the Windows Terminal for running bot unelevated and elevated (admin) tabs side-by-side, in the same window.
-However, after much research, we've determined that there isn't a resonably safe way to do this without opening the Terminal up as a potential escalation-of-privledge vector.
+For a long time, we've been researching adding support to the Windows Terminal for running both unelevated and elevated (admin) tabs side-by-side, in the same window.
+However, after much research, we've determined that there isn't a safe way to do this without opening the Terminal up as a potential escalation-of-privilege vector.

-Instead, we'll be adding a number of features to the Terminal in order to improve the user experience of working in elevated scenarios.
-These improvements
+Instead, we'll be adding a number of features to the Terminal to improve the user experience of working in elevated scenarios.
+These improvements include:
-include:

 * A visible indicator that the Terminal window is elevated ([#1939])
 * Configuring the Terminal to always run elevated ([#632])